T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Diffusion for Controllable Concept Art Generation

-While utilizing balanced text embeddings helps balance the competition among instances, diffusion models still face challenges with entity coupling in cross-attention layers, lacking a mechanism to address the interaction between the attention map and value matrices.
-As discussed in Section~\ref{subsect:value}, increasing the TopK values in each channel of the value matrices reduces value homogeneity, but requires a trade-off between instance completeness and noise clarity.
-In this subsection, we introduce a characteristics prominence technique, applied after feature map computation in the original cross-attention layers, without introducing any additional trainable parameters.
+While balanced text embeddings help equalize instance competition, value matrices still face low prominence.
+As discussed in Section~\ref{sec:analyses}, enhancing TopK values per channel improves prominence.
+To balance instance completeness and noise clarity, we propose a CP technique that applies localized TopK enhancement to specific sketch regions for features.
 Specifically, instead of directly enhancing the TopK values along the $n$ dimension in the value matrix $\mathbf{V}_m\in \mathbb{R}^{n \times d_m}$, we apply enhancement based on the indices of the TopK values on the feature map $\mathbf{F}_m\in \mathbb{R}^{{b_m} \times d_m}$ {(before the residual adding)}.
-For each channel in the value matrix $\mathbf{V}_m$, we find the indices of the TopK values across all valid tokens (between ``start of text " and ``end of text" tokens):
+For each channel in the value matrix $\mathbf{V}_m$, we find the indices of the TopK values across all valid tokens (between ``start" and ``end" tokens):

 where $K$ is the number of top values considered.
 For $j$th channel $\mathbf{f}^j_m\in \mathbb{R}^{{b_m}}$ in $\mathbf{F}_m$, we check whether each index $i$ in $\mathbf{y}^{j}_{K}$ belongs to the instance keyword vector $\mathbf{q}$.
 If it does, the index $i$ corresponds to a specific instance token $i\in \mathbf{q}$.
 Then the sketch $\mathbf{u}^i_m\in\mathbb{R}^{{b_m}}$ of the instance at the current scale will be summed together to generate an enhancement mask $\mathbf{h}^{j}_m$ for the $j$th channel: